a2e-mmc/docs/docs/cases/nyserda.rst

 .. attention::
   **The WRF setup has not been uploaded to GitHub yet.
 This is expected soon...**

-The WRF setup (including namelists and auxiliary input data) is available on GitHub here: https://github.com/a2e-mmc/WRF-setups
+The WRF setup (including namelists and auxiliary input data) is available on the A2e-MMC GitHub here: https://github.com/a2e-mmc/WRF-setups

 Additionally, a setup script is available in which the case will be setup automatically on a user's local environment.
 This allows for easy recreation of the model simulations from this study.